What is MAFFC?

 What is there to do besides the classes?

 Our goal is that MAFFC is a experience centered around training, but also something much more valuable to the whole firefighter.
 There are opportunities during the conference for getting to know your fellow students as well as rub shoulders with the instructors and staff.
-During our four day conference, we host The Bash (a big party with food, drinks, and music that is for everyone at the conference), The Iron Firefighter Team Challenge (a combat challenge type event with teams of firefighters competing), and a social event for the instructors at the conference.
+During our four day conference, we host The Bash (a big party with food, drinks, and music that is for everyone at the conference) and a social event for the instructors at the conference.

 If you are interested in sampling some of the things Atlanta has to offer, you are only minutes away from Downtown Atlanta, Buckhead, and other places around the city to get great food, drinks, and entertainment.
 We encourage you to explore what our great city has to offer.